 WAMAS Lighthouse gathers all of the relevant key performance indicators of the material flow system and the order processing.
 The data can be linked as appropriate and visualized as required.

 Among the KPIs generated from these data are storage ratio, material flow performance, degree of order completion, and picking performance.

 WAMAS Lighthouse is an open system that can integrate data from all existing IT and control systems of an intralogistics installation.
 Using modern technologies and interface concepts, it connects all elements from the automation level to the ERP system.
 In other words, Industry 4.0 is already the reality.

 For the operator this opens up the following key advantages:

-Thomas Klingert started out as project engineer 25 years ago and became project manager for automation technology for intralogistics systems.
-From the development of automated linearmotor-driven park houses he switched to the handling for visualization systems in 2007.
+Thomas Klingert started out as a project engineer 25 years ago and became the project manager for the automation technology for intralogistics systems.
+From the development of automated linear motor-driven park houses he switched to the handling for visualization systems in 2007.
 2017 he assumed the lead of the development of the new product WAMAS® Lighthouse.